seermedical/seer-py/README.md

 ## Install

 To install, simply clone or download this repository, then type `pip install .` which will install all the dependencies.
+To enabling plotting signal data (required by the example notebook), use `pip install .[viz]`

 ### Epilepsy Ecosystem Data